 After repenting of one’s sins and receiving Christ’s gift of salvation, Calvary encourages obedience to the Lord’s command of Water Baptism by immersion (Mt.
 28:18-19).
 This act symbolically declares that a believer’s old sinful life died with Christ and that a new spiritual life with Christ has been raised.
 Therefore, in order to be considered for baptism, a person's life should reflect their new life in Christ and their commitment to obeying his Word.
 Please note: In that marriage is a biblical standard, couples who are living together and not married do not qualify to be baptized until conforming to Scripture.

 Adults and children (grade 4 and older) are welcome.
-You will need to attend one of our 20-minute baptism orientation/registration meetings following each of our Sunday services on August 20 and August 27 in the Guest Welcome Center.
+You will need to attend a 20-minute baptism orientation/registration meetings prior to being water baptized.

 If you need more information about being baptized in water, please email us or call 630-585-3279.

 I was baptized when I was a baby in the Catholic Church.
 Ever since I accepted Christ as my Lord and Savior, I have always wanted to be water baptized.
 I am excited to make the proclamation of my faith publicly on my own.
 We chose this special day for our whole family to get water baptized: my wife and our three children.

 My whole life, my mom has always followed and trusted Jesus, even when we were going through some rough moments.
 Through the struggles, my mom never doubted her faith—in fact, it just made it stronger.
 Her love, faith and commitment to Jesus really showed me what a true believer looks like and how I want my relationship with Jesus to be.
 Even though I grew up as a Christian, I was never really committed until this past summer in IDT where God showed me the way to Him and told me that He had plans for me.
 Now I know who God wants me to be, and I want to live my life according to his teachings.